Since the initial release of our Cassandra-compatible database, ScyllaDB has been perceived as “chasing Cassandra,” working to achieve feature parity.

 At the same time, Cassandra has and will keep adding commands, features and formats.
 For example, the SSTables formats changed once between 4.0 beta and release candidate 1 and then again in the final release.

-Lastly, there is a mix of features that may be called by the same name, or may sound quite similar, but are actually implemented uniquely across Cassandra and Scylla.
+Lastly, there is a mix of features that may be called by the same name, or may sound quite similar, but are actually implemented uniquely across Cassandra and ScyllaDB.

 All of these are points of divergence which could become showstoppers for migration if you depended on them in your use case.
 Or they may be specific reasons to migrate if they represent features or capabilities that you really need, but the other database just will never offer you.

 Let’s start with the common ground.
-If you are familiar with Cassandra today, what can you expect to feel as comfortable and natural in Scylla?
+If you are familiar with Cassandra today, what can you expect to feel as comfortable and natural in ScyllaDB?

 A Common Heritage: Bigtable and Dynamo